RACFoundation/RACF-technical-report/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# Monash Report Format Template
+# RAC Foundation Technical Report Format Template

-This is a Quarto template that assists you in creating a Monash University report.
+This is a Quarto template that assists you in creating an RAC Foundation technical report.

 ## Creating a new report

 You can use this as a template to create a report.
-To do this, use the following command:
+To do this, use the following command in the terminal window of RStudio (in the project/folder of your choice):

 ``` bash
 quarto use template numbats/monash-quarto-report